 Why staff capacity is so vitally important right now

-Practically every business one looks at has to deal with various factors which will limit company growth in a number of different areas.
+Practically every business I look at has to deal with various factors which will limit company growth in a number of different areas.
 However, there is usually one factor that is dominant – one “finite limited resource” which in the final analysis determines how far your business will be able to grow.
 For larger companies and for corporations with considerable resources – and access to capital or finance – the limitations are usually determined by external factors such the size of the “addressable market”.
 In the SME sector the limitations are much more likely to be imposed by the internal resources available to the business owner and by far the most common of these is staff time.

 The amount of time available for the workforce and the owners to do work is a fundamental constraint for which my shorthand designation is simply “capacity”.
 Just how much “stuff” can your team get done in a day or a week?
 Managing how the available capacity is utilized is the biggest lever the owner has for radically changing the performance of their business.
 The role of the business owner is to make sure all the available staff capacity is used to the fullest extent possible – to deliver on their goals for the business and their personal objectives.
 Most SME businesses fall a long way short of optimal performance in this area and analyzing the effective use of capacity is something which consumes a very large proportion of the time I spend with clients.